Skip to content

 {

-"message":"message sent by the assistant to the XO Platform",
+"message":"message sent by the bots to the Platform",

 "taskId":"Dialog task Id",